OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-35.md

 ## 2 Chronicles 35:3

-He also said to the Levites who taught all Israel and who were holy to the Lord,
+He instructed the Levites, who taught all Israel and were dedicated to the Lord,
-“Put the holy ark in the house which Solomon the son of David, king of Israel, built;
+“Place the holy ark in the house which Solomon, the son of David, king of Israel, built;
-it will be a burden on your shoulders no longer.
+it will no longer be a burden on your shoulders.
 Now serve the Lord your God and His people Israel.

 ## 2 Chronicles 35:4